 Ultrasound plays a very important role in gynecology.
 It is used to examine the pelvic organs and to evaluate pelvic masses.
 Ultrasound can detect abnormalities of the ovaries and uterus and is very useful diagnosing the causes of pelvic pain.
 Ultrasound also can help to monitor ovulation in treating infertility.

-Ultrasound is also used to evaluate other organs such as the thyroid, liver, pancreas, gallbladder, kidneys, breast and scrotum.
+Breast ultrasound scan test is also used to evaluate other organs such as the thyroid, liver, pancreas, gallbladder, kidneys, breast and scrotum.
 Ultrasound is used to image and assess blood flow to the brain, and through the arms and legs.
 It can also determine the presence of an abnormal or enlarged blood vessel, such as an aneurysm.